imflash217/Project_Algorithms/README.md

 * We can define **pointers** that point to either `const` or non-`const`.
 * A **pointer to `const`** may not be used to change the object to which it points.
 * We may store the address of a `const` object only in a **pointer to `const`**.
+* Dereferncing a pointer gives the object to which the pointer points.

 ```c++
 const double pi = 3.14;		// OK. pi is a const double; its value can't be changed